Your Brain Is Not for Thinking

 According to a 2010 study published by the US National Institute of Health, “the global direct and indirect economic costs of mental disorders were estimated at US$2.5 trillion” a figure “expected to double by 2030” and which “did not include costs associated with mental disorders from outside the healthcare system, such as legal costs caused by illicit drug abuse.”
 A different, broader analysis from the same paper puts the total at 8.5 trillion dollars.

 Why are Western-trained scientists so blinkered when it comes to anything related to the inner world of humans, what Osho calls “the science of the inner.”
-Why would they blindly ignore all the much more profound research that has already happened over these thousands of years?

 Is it just the same egotism, that “I” that Buddha describes so long ago?
 Arrogance?
 Ignorance?
 Their societal conditioning causing these stuck belief systems?